uowoolab/MEPO-ML/README.md

 # MEPO-ML
 A graph attention network based model for predicting atomic partial charges in metal-organic frameworks.

-## To be done
+### Notes

 This project is still **WORK IN PROGRESS**.
-Currently only includes minimum codes to use the model to generate the charges.
+Currently only includes minimum codes to use the model to generate the charges (i.e. inference only), which is ready for production.
 Codes and files for training new models or reproducing our results will be added in the future.

 ## Prerequisites